University Policy 6320

 5. Self-Support Academic Program Funding Model

 a.
 The self-support academic program funding model is a method for locally funding academic credit-bearing certificate or degree programs that are distinct from the traditional offerings of the institution.
-As described in Idaho State Board of Education Policy, section V.R., such programs are distinct by serving a population that does not access the same activities, services and features as regular tuition-paying students.
+As described in Idaho State Board of Education policy, section V.R., such programs are distinct by serving a population that does not access the same activities, services, and features as regular tuition-paying students.
 Such programs can include fully online programs, programs offered off-campus, or programs designed specifically for working professionals.

 c.
 The revenues generated by a self-support academic program will be sufficient to cover all expenses associated with delivering the program.
-Per Idaho State Board of Education Policy, section V.R., other appropriated funds cannot be used in support of self-support programs except during program start-up and then must be paid back to the University from program revenue within three (3) years of startup.
+Per Idaho State Board of Education policy, section V.R., other appropriated funds cannot be used in support of self-support programs except during program start-up and then must be paid back to the University from program revenue within three years of startup.

 d.
 Practices must be followed to demonstrate the self-sustaining nature of the program.

 - Any utilization of existing faculty to develop or deliver a self-support program must be done in a way that avoids diminishing any existing programs.
-Any teaching overloads associated with the development and early implementation of the program will be limited to the first two (2) years after the program’s launch.
-Further, if existing faculty members assume teaching responsibilities in a self-support academic program as part of their load, their home program should be fully reimbursed for the cost of delivering the lost workload.
-For instance, if backfilling requires the addition of a faculty FTE to the department, at a minimum a qualified lecturer should be funded by the self-support program.
+Any teaching overloads associated with the development and early implementation of the program must be limited to the first two (2) years after the program’s launch.
+If existing faculty members assume teaching responsibilities in a self-support academic program as part of their load, their home program should be fully reimbursed for the cost of delivering the lost workload.
+For instance, if backfilling requires the addition of a faculty FTE to the department, at a minimum, a qualified lecturer should be funded by the self-support program.
 Ongoing commitments must be stipulated in the MOA.

 - Similarly, self-support academic programs must provide fair compensation to the home department for consistent utilization of administrative staff and/or other resources.
 Ongoing commitments must be stipulated in the MOA.

-- To cover indirect costs incurred by the University, as required by Idaho State Board of Education Policy, section V.R., self-support programs will pay an annual administrative service charge (ASC) to the university.
+- To cover indirect costs incurred by the University, as required by Idaho State Board of Education policy section V.R., self-support programs will pay an annual administrative service charge (ASC) to the University.
 The terms of ASC are delineated in University Policy 6220 (Administrative Service Charge).

 - Programs will complete and submit to Extended Studies after each fiscal year the self-support academic program annual fiscal report, which demonstrates and attests to the program’s self-sustaining financial model and explains the use of any net revenues.

-e.
-After a program pays for its annual expenses, including ASC, any remaining funds are considered net revenue.
+- After a program pays for its annual expenses, including ASC, any remaining funds are considered net revenue.
 All net revenue must be managed in accordance with Idaho State Board of Education policy.

-f.
-If it appears a program is in danger of no longer being self-sustaining, the program director, department chair, college dean, Extended Studies dean and, if a graduate program, the graduate college dean will meet to address the situation.
-If corrective action is needed, the program’s MOA will be updated to outline actions that will either: 1.) make the program financially solvent again, or 2.) reach-out and discontinue the program.
+e.
+If it appears a program is in danger of no longer being self-sustaining, the program director, department chair, college dean, Extended Studies Dean, and, if a graduate program, the graduate college dean will meet to address the situation.
+If corrective action is needed, the program’s MOA will be updated to outline actions that will either: 1.) make the program financially solvent again, or 2.) teach-out and discontinue the program.
 In the latter event, any costs that cannot be borne by the program or from reserves will be borne by those parties outlined in the program MOA as sharing in the financial risk of the self-support program.

-h.
-Because the funding of self-support academic programs must, by Idaho State Board of Education policy, be isolated from traditional programs, cross-over of students between self-support and traditional academic programs is limited.
+g.
+Idaho State Board of Education policy requires the funding of self-support academic programs to be isolated from traditional programs; therefore, student crossover between self-support and traditional academic programs is limited.

 - Traditional tuition-paying students will not be required to enroll in a self-support class section as part of their degree or certificate requirements.